mistone/vibe-ltd/content/thank-you-confirmation.md

 ### **Whats next?**

-* We will be in touch very soon about reserving your Provision.
+We will be in touch very soon about reserving your Provision.

-* Provisions cost $69 (free shipping) and ship monthly.
+Provisions cost $69 (free shipping) and ship monthly.

-* Provisions will feature new products each month, all sourced for amazing quality and exceptional flavor.
+Provisions will feature new products each month, all sourced for amazing quality and exceptional flavor.

-* Vibe is currently only serving residents of California.

-* If you have any questions or feedback please send us an email to hello@vibeltd.co or tweet us : [@vibeltd](www.twitter.com/vibeltd)
+If you have any questions or feedback please send us an email to hello@vibeltd.co or tweet us : [@vibeltd](www.twitter.com/vibeltd)

-* Thanks so much!
+Thanks so much!